The citrus season is my favourite time of year, beautiful summer coloured fruit adding vibrancy and medicinal value to the Winter garden.

-Over the season, I have developed a very simple, all-in-one-bowl, nutritionally dense, absolutely gorgeous citrus cake that you can make with any citrus of your choice.
+I have developed this very simple, all-in-one-bowl, nutritionally dense, absolutely gorgeous cake that you can make with any citrus of your choice.
 I love the orange and almond combination, but lemon or lime is delightful too!
-This cake is easily made vegan with my flax seed egg replacement mentioned below.
+This cake is easily made vegan and gluten free with the flour mix and flax seed egg replacement mentioned below.

 WHAT YOU WILL NEED

 1 1/2 cups wholemeal, unbleached and organic plain flour (gluten free option available here)